Showing posts with label tobacco. Show all posts

 Singing River Statue of Muscle Shoals

-From throughout the 20th century to the present, Muscle Shoals area artists, musicians, songwriters, and music-industry professionals have helped shape the world’s expansive music heritage.
-Few styles of music were untouched by Muscle Shoals, and local contributions have been made in all other areas of the complex industry: producers, recording engineers, songwriters, music publishers, and other positions in the music business.
+From the 20th century to the present, artists, musicians, songwriters, and music-industry professionals from the Muscle Shoals area have helped shape the world's expansive music heritage.
+Few styles of music were untouched by Muscle Shoals, and local contributions have been made in all areas of the complex music industry, including production, recording engineering, songwriting, music publishing, and various positions within the music business.

-Many of the world’s greatest performers began their ascent to stardom in Muscle Shoals, and artists, such as Percy Sledge, Aretha Franklin, the Staple Singers, and Bob Seger, along with many others, quickly created a legacy that earned the area the title, “Hit Recording Capitol of the World.”
+Many of the world's most outstanding performers began their ascent to stardom in Muscle Shoals, and artists, such as Percy Sledge, Aretha Franklin, the Staple Singers, and Bob Seger, along with many others, quickly created a legacy that earned the area the title, "Hit Recording Capitol of the World."

 The area grew as a music center by drawing together people of all races and religions.
-In the 1960s, despite the segregation of the races enforced outside the studios, great soul classics were being created in the studios with each musician contributing his innate musical talent.
+In the 1960s, despite the segregation of the races enforced outside the studios, great soul classics were being created within the studios, with each musician contributing their innate musical talent.
 The collaborations created some of the most widely loved music of the 20th century, including Steal Away, Mustang Sally, Tell Mama, Patches, Respect Yourself, and many others.

 The songwriting tradition continues as one of the strongest facets of Muscle Shoals music, with area songwriters penning songs such as I Loved Her First, I Swear,